 Q. I have questions about the 2018-2019 301 Plan.
 Where can I get information?

-A. Please refer to the 301 page on the Intranet, TUSD webpage or contact Employee Relations.
+A. Please refer to the information on this webpage or contact Employee Relations at ER@tusd1.org.